 Buenos Aires itself is the most famous destination in Argentina, however, there are so many hidden places in the city that only a local guide can show you- Hidden libraries, historic alleys, unfrequented architectural marvels, speakeasy restaurants.

 But, there is one place regular travelers do not include in their 3-day stay in the capital and you should!
-Not only because is a natural fascinating environment but because it is an important part of Argentina’s history.
+Not only because it is a natural fascinating environment but because it is an important part of Argentina’s history.

 How come?
 Some people live in the Delta of Tigre, they own their boats and have a normal neighbor’s life.